JoseDev184/html-css-project/README.md

 to also write tool to help them with local web developer.

 "NPM init"in the command line is going to crear a packages jason to start working with sass

+ npm install node-sass --save-dev to create a  sass compiled on the terminal